 Nictus has a compliance culture, which supports efforts to identify and comply with applicable laws and regulations.
 Compliance also forms part of Nictus' code of conduct.
 The Board, Risk Committee and Audit Committee are made aware of new laws and regulations or changes that effect the Group by the Company Secretary and NSX sponsors.
 A compliance function is implemented and the risk of non-compliance forms part of the risk management process.
-Material aspects of non-compliance would be disclosed in the annual report if applicable.
-The Company Secretary acts as legal compliance officer.
-Legal compliance works closely with ethics and risk management and the head of the legal function is the Company Secretary who attends Board and Audit Committee meetings.
+Material aspects of non-compliance would be disclosed in the integrated report if applicable.
+The Company Secretary acts as legal compliance officer within the scope of his function.
+The function and positions of heads of legal compliance vests with the Executive Directors and Chief Executive Officers within the Group with the assistance of the Company Secretary where applicable, while the ultimate responsibility for compliance vests with the Boards of Directors.